On the affine invariant of simple hypersemitoric systems: Preliminaries

 The rank of $dF$ at a point $x\in M$ is defined by the dimension of the span of $X_{f_1},...,X_{f_n}$ at $x$ which is equal to the rank of $dF$ at $x$.
 A point $x\in M$ is called a \textbf{regular} point of $F$ if $dF(x)$ has maximal rank, and otherwise it is called \textbf{singular}.
 A value $c\in F(M)$ is called a \textbf{regular value} of $F$ if $F^{-1}(c)$ only contains regular points, in which case the fiber $F^{-1}(c)$ is also called \textbf{regular}.
 A value $c\in F(M)$ is called singular if there exists at least one singular point in $F^{-1}(c)$.

 Note that the symplectic form vanishes on the fibers of $F$, and in particular, the regular fibers of $F$ are Lagrangian submanifolds of $M$.
-Therefore the map $F$ induces a so called \textbf{singular Lagrangian fibration} on $M$.
+Therefore, the map $F$ induces a \textbf{singular Lagrangian fibration} on $M$.